HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Analysis

-The experimental results here validate our claims: optimal rank 8 confirms balanced expressiveness, 50\% high-layer ratio verifies semantic flow optimization, and attention evolution demonstrates effective hierarchical collaboration.
+The experimental results here validate our claims: optimal rank 8 confirms balanced expressiveness, the 50\% high-layer ratio verifies the optimization of semantic flow, and attention evolution demonstrates effective hierarchical collaboration.
 These align with the HiCoLoRA design, proving that its components jointly resolve misalignment.
-Additional case studies are elaborated in Appendix ~\ref{sec:case_study}.